matthewrosse/kinde-management-api-dotnet-sdk/README.md

 > This library is still in development, so breaking changes are possible, althought I don't expect much to change in the
 > interface.

+This SDK supports the following platforms:

+* .NET 7
+* .NET 8

 ### Installation

 You should install [KindeManagementApiClient with NuGet](https://nuget.org/packages/KindeManagementApiClient)